kaklakariada/portmapper/README.md

 java -Dportmapper.config.dir=C:/path/to/config -jar portmapper.jar
 ```

-Create an empty directory before starting, else Portmapper will fail with an error message.
+Create an empty directory before starting, else PortMapper will fail with an error message.

+The configuration files are only used when PortMapper runs in GUI mode.
+When running in command line mode the configuration files are not used.
+Instead you must specify all settings as command line arguments.

 ## Development